-In summary, the elastic constant $\left(C_{11}-C_{12}\right)/2$ of the Pr-37\% system shows a temperature dependence proportional to $\sqrt{T}$ below 0.15 K, which corresponds to the theoretical expectation for a quadrupolar Kondo ``lattice'' model.
-From a comparison with $\left(C_{11}-C_{12}\right)/2$ of the Pr-3.4\% system, which shows a logarithmic temperature dependence, we conclude that the crossover from the single-site model to the virtual-lattice model is caused by increasing Pr concentration.
-At high Pr concentration, we find a phonon excitation with an energy scale which is close to that of the QKE characteristic temperature.
+In summary, the elastic constant $\left(C_{11}-C_{12}\right)/2$ of $\rm{Y_{0.63}Pr_{0.37}Ir_{2}Zn_{20}}$ (Pr-37\% system) shows a temperature dependence proportional to $\sqrt{T}$ below 0.15 K, which corresponds to the theoretical expectation for a quadrupolar Kondo ``lattice'' model.
+From a comparison with $\left(C_{11}-C_{12}\right)/2$ of the Pr-3.4\% system, which shows a logarithmic temperature dependence, we conclude that the crossover from the single-site model to the virtual-lattice model is caused by the increasing Pr concentration.
+At the Pr-37\% system, we find a low-energy phonon excitation with an energy scale which is close to that of the QKE characteristic temperature.
 Further experiments are necessary to check the possibility that this low-energy phonon excitation couples to the $\Gamma_3$ doublet and influences the simple QKE behavior at intermediate Pr concentrations. \\